ampproject/amphtml/spec/amp-html-format.md

 - https://fonts.googleapis.com

 Authors are free to include all custom fonts via a `@font-face` CSS instruction via their custom CSS.
-Fonts included via `@font-face` must be fetched via HTTP or HTTPS scheme.
+Fonts included via `@font-face` must be fetched via the HTTP or HTTPS scheme.

 ## AMP runtime